 Can I graduate if I have been offered special assessment?
 Tight deadlines apply.

 If you take up special assessment you will not be able to graduate in the current graduation round.
 This is because your results will not be finalised in time.
 You will instead be invited to graduate in the next graduation period you are eligible for.

 The email includes a date by which you must decline the special assessment if you wish to graduate in the current graduation round.
-The due date is usually four working days before the official results release date, however you should be able to view your results seven days before then to help make your decision.
+The due date is usually four working days before the final results release date, however you should be able to view your results seven days before then to help make your decision.

 Supplementary assessment (including supplementary exams)